High School Senior FAQs

 Q: I have narrowed down my acceptances to two options.
 I have pros and cons about each.
 How can I learn more about my concerns?

 One great way to learn more about what a college is really like is to talk with current students.
 Ask your counselor if there are students who graduated from your high school now attending your college of interest with whom you can connect.
 Facebook can be very useful in this regard.
-You can also chat with current students if you attend an accepted students event, or if you won’t be revisiting the campus in question, call admissions and ask them to connect you with a student.
+You can also chat with current students if you attend an accepted students event, which are being offered virtually this year.
+You can also call admissions and ask them to connect you with a student.
 If you are interested in particular student clubs or activities, visit the student life page on the website which typically lists the student contact information for each organization.
-For questions about academics, contact the department directly and ask if there is a faculty member whom you can speak with or email.
+You can also follow clubs in social media such as Instagram and Twitter.
+For questions about academics, contact the department directly and ask if there is a faculty member with whom you can speak or email.
 You can also access course catalogs and review requirements to be sure the course descriptions and expectations are in line with your interests.
+Finally, the college newspapers are online and provide information to give you insight into campus culture.

 Q: The roommate survey has arrived, and it asks me how neat I am.
 I am a bit of a slob, but, if I admit that, won’t they put me with an equally disorganized roommate?
 How honest should I be?